-JCMA has been delivering diversity education workshops since 2003.
-Representatives from each of the three faiths share their personal journeys in a 90minute workshop and engage with students in lively dialogue answering student’s questions:
+JCMA has been delivering diversity education workshops since 2007.
+Representatives from each of the three faiths share their personal journeys in a 90 minute workshop and engage with students in lively dialogue answering student’s questions:

-Click here to download a brochure JCMA Schools Program Brochure May 2016
+Click here to download a brochure JCMA Intercultural Understanding Brochure Feb 2022

 JCMA offers a wide range of workshops, relevant to any school or age group.
 All workshops can be customised in content or length to suit your needs.All of our presenters are trained and hold a current Working With Children Check.
 JCMA presenters are personable and always happy to share their story!